Wooddale Church: Eden Prairie campus

 In 1981 the church purchased 32 acre of undeveloped land in Eden Prairie, Minnesota, a nine-mile (14 km) move.
 It was at this time the church was renamed "Wooddale Church".
 Construction on the new site began in the fall of 1983 was partially occupied in July 1984 and finished and fully occupied in November 1985.

 On October 30, 1988 construction started on a new 63000 sqft, 2000-seat worship center, complete with pipe organ and a 199 ft 0.75 in steeple (to avoid the need for a beacon light on the top), and was finished in November 1990.

 The continued growth of the Church meant that more space was needed.
 In 1995, construction began to provide new classrooms for the church’s youth programs and office space for the expanding staff.
 In March 2000 a 34600 sqft addition was dedicated.

 In the fall of 2000 the worship schedule was expanded to six services each weekend with a contemporary service on Saturday evening, and three contemporary services and two traditional services on Sunday morning.
 Attendance was soon averaging well over 4,000 each weekend, with about 2,000 children, youth and adults in Sunday School.

 As a performance venue for symphony orchestras the hall has been praised for its "bright, warm acoustics.

 The campus continues to grow with average weekly worship attendance of approximately 5,000 people.

 Edina campus

 On November 16, 2008, Wooddale expanded to a 2nd campus located in Edina, Minnesota.
-Ironically, this campus is located on Wooddale Avenue.
+Coincidentally, this campus is located on Wooddale Avenue.
 Worship services including music, as well as children's programming, are held weekly on the campus.